-First: the words ‘personally wronged’.
-Personally wronged is not the same as disagreeing with a decision.
-It means that we have suffered injustice by a certain decision.
-In that case a member has the right yo appeal to the major assembly.
-He does not need to do it, but may do so.
-In 1 Corinthians 6 Paul encourages us to be willing to suffer wrong, rather than pursuing our vindication.
+First: the word ‘wronged’.
+Being wronged is not the same as disagreeing with a decision.
+It means that we have suffered an injustice by a certain decision.
+In that case, a member has the right to appeal to the major assembly.
+He does not need to do it but may do so.
+In 1 Corinthians 6, Paul encourages us to be willing to suffer wrong, rather than pursuing our vindication.
 This humility is the right attitude, certainly if it is about minor issues.
 Therefore, for someone to appeal to the major assembly, he will have the duty to show that he has personally been wronged and that this wrong leads to severe suffering.

 Article 31 ends with the words unless it is proved to be in conflict with the Word of God or with the Church Order.
 In this context, these words are about decisions on appeals, but they also apply to decisions of major assemblies in general.
 Churches and individual church members cannot be forced to do something against the Word of God.
 Even a decision of synod cannot force them to do so.
 In that case, decisions made by a majority vote should not be accepted.
 However, this is about matters which are clearly contrary to God’s Word or the Church Order.
 It is not about matters of interpretation of certain texts.
 It is not about matters where the Church Order is not clear and synod needed to give clarity.
 It is only about matters where God’s Word is clear, or where the adopted rules in the Church Order show one direction and synod goes a different direction.